email-check-app/free-email-providers/README.md

 ## Available Formats
 ### JSON Format
-The `free-email-providers.json` file contains an array of domain strings.
+The `free-email-providers.json` file contains an array of domain strings with 96,748 entries.

 **Usage Example:**
 ```javascript